ninuzzomagno/NinOS/README.md

+NINOS
-NinOS is a PSP gui written in lua that uses the OneLua4R1 interpreter
+NinOS is a PSP gui written in lua that uses the OneLua4R1 interpreter.
+Some functions may not work properly